Alessandro Marchi

-Alessandro Marchi (born 7 December 1989) is an Italian footballer.
+Alessandro Marchi (born 7 December 1989) is an Italian footballer who plays for Serie D club Roma City.

 Biography

 Rimini

 Born in Urbino, Marche, Marchi started his professional career with Emilia–Romagna side Rimini.
 On 17 March 2009, he made his Serie B debut, substituted Emilio Docente in the 71st minute.
 The match Rimini 1–1 draw with Livorno.
 He follow the team relegated to 2009–10 Lega Pro Prima Divisione but the club went bankrupt in July 2010.

 Piacenza

 In July 2010, Marchi was signed by Piacenza.
 After a few substitute appearances, he became the first choice after Armando Madonna, the coach changed the tactic from 4231/451 to 433 formation, as a right midfielder, ahead Luca Tremolada.
 Eventually he made 27 starts.
 He followed the team relegated to 2011–12 Lega Pro Prima Divisione.

 Bologna

 On 24 January 2012 Marchi was sold to Bologna F.C.
 1909 in a co-ownership deal for €65,000 in a 4-year contract, worth €86,717 in net a season.
 He returned to Piacenza for the rest of season on loan. in June 2012 Bologna acquired Marchi for free.

 On 31 August 2012 Marchi was signed by Frosinone.

 In July 2013 the Bologna F.C. announced that it had reached an agreement with the Catanzaro for the transfer on loan of Marchi with the right of redemption.